 This is how ransomware encrypts Google Drive through Google Drive and the Google Backup & Sync app.
 This is exactly how it’s going to target Team Drives through Drive File Stream.
 Along all the good and easy, Drive File Stream makes Team Drives vulnerable to ransomware.
 You need only one employee in your company to install Drive File Stream, and all Team Drives’ files may become infected with Ransomware.

 We are living in a world of automated technologies and machine learning algorithms.
 People prefer transitioning monotonous job to machines, so that work can be done quicker, and more efficiently, with no human factor involved.
 This is why Spinbackup introduced ML when it comes to fighting ransomware.
-Team Drives backup and Automatic Ransomware protection become a perfect combo for profound cyber security policy in the world of teams’ documents and ransomware attacks.
-It is a 2-layer protection system that allows you to:
+Team Drives backup and Automated Team Drives Ransomware protection became a perfect combo for profound cyber security policy in the world of teams’ documents and ransomware attacks.
+It is a two-layer protection system that allows you to:

-- Keep your Team Drives backed up daily, automatically and securely.
+- Keep your Team Drives backed up daily, automatically and securely and enjoy all the benefits of Google Team Drives!

 - Use the Restore-in-Time machine, which allows you to access any version of the documents.